Avilgor/PulsarEngine/README.md

 # PulsarEngine
 Game Engine developed as a project for CITM-UPC.
+It has 3D rendering, engine and objects configuration windows, resource managment system and a physics engine based on Bullet.
 [Pulsar engine](https://github.com/Avilgor/PulsarEngine)
 Latest release [here](https://github.com/Avilgor/PulsarEngine/releases)